haoliangw/haoliangw.github.io/wavelets.md

 * **How to make the graph wavelet transform efficient for large graphs.**

-  Based on the solution to the scaling problem, a Fourier transform of the graph data is needed, it is done by diagonalizing the graph Laplacian matrix $\mathscr{L}=U\Lambda U$ (also termed as the eigendecomposition) to obtain the frequencies of the graph and the corresponding eigenbasis.
+  Based on the solution to the scaling problem, a Fourier transform of the graph data is needed, it is done by diagonalizing the graph Laplacian matrix $\mathscr{L}=U\Lambda U^T$ (also termed as the eigendecomposition) to obtain the frequencies of the graph and the corresponding eigenbasis.
 However, this eigendecomposition is of $O(N^3)$ time complexity.
 For any graph with more than a few thousands vertices, the SGWT will be too expansive to use.

   Hence, a polynomial approximation approach is used to calculate the transform without the expansive eigendecomposition.
 It is achieved by directly approximating the kernel function $g(s\lambda)$ by truncated Chebyshev polynomials.
 The maximum error of the truncated Chebyshev polynomials is only a slightly higher than that of the minimax polynomial (the unique polynomial which has the smallest maximum deviation from the true function), and in the region where $g(s\lambda)$ is smooth, truncated Chebyshev polynomials have significantly lower approximation error.